ciena-blueplanet/pr-bumper/README.md

 [env-docs]: https://docs.travis-ci.com/user/environment-variables/#Encrypted-Variables
 Also, to avoid rate-limit issues on API requests to github, you should also specify a `RO_GH_TOKEN` for `pr-bumper` to use when making read requests to github.
 This is necessary because secure environment variables are not available to pull request builds when coming from forks in travis for [security reasons][env-docs].
+The `RO_GH_TOKEN` will also be required if you opt-in to having `pr-bumper` post comments to your pull requests.

 > **NOTE** Since `RO_GH_TOKEN` is not secure, it is printed directly into your Travis Logs!!!
 > So, make sure it has only read access to your repository.
 Hence the name `RO_GH_TOKEN` (Read Only GitHub Token)